 - In the wild, Haps prefer to hunt and eat small fish.
 Mbunas are usually strict herbivores.

-Peacocks hang out around the bottom of the aquarium; in the wild, they hunt for food in the sand.
-There are many different kinds of peacocks, with names such as Midnight, Red Shoulder, Fairy and lots more.
+Peacock cichlids hang out around the bottom of the aquarium.
+Mbuna are rock dwellers that eat algae.
+But in the wild, peacock cichlids hunt for food in the wide-open expanses of sand beyond the rocks.
+There are many different kinds of peacock cichlids, with names such as Midnight, Red Shoulder, Fairy, and lots more.

 The African Butterfly cichlid is distinguished by the five black stripes running vertically along its body.
 They are relatively easy to care for (compared to other cichlids) and have a somewhat docile personality.

-There are many reports of them getting along with other types of fish, which is rare for cichlids.
+There are many reports of them getting along with many types of other fish, which is rare for cichlids.

 The Orange Zebra cichlid’s name comes from its markings: black stripes (or sometimes blotches) set against an orange-colored body.
 Their heads are rounded, and some display black-tipped fins.